Customer Care Instructions

 Tire Marks- IF a tire mark appears, try to remove tire marks as soon as noticed as the longer they remain on your floor the harder they will be to remove.
 Saturate the affected area with a concrete degreasing agent and let stand for 10-15 minutes then scrub with a stiff bristle nylon brush.
 If the stain remains re-application may be needed.
 After stains are removed rinse with water and dry with a towel.

-Maintaining your epoxy coated floors
+Maintaining your coated floors

-Epoxy coated floors should be treated as other flooring in your home
+Resinous coated floors should be treated as other flooring in your home

 Placement of mats and rugs at the entrance(s) of your floors will aid in collecting sand, debris, and moisture from your feet/shoes and keep you from having to clean your floors frequently.